talkanteman/Whist/README.md

 ## Run development server

-If you want to play online, you can play here [The Israeli Whist](https://talkanteman.github.io/whist/)
+If you want to play online, you can use this link [The Israeli Whist](https://talkanteman.github.io/whist/)

 1) Download the src files (or use git to clone to a desired directory on your computer).
 2) Open terminal (cmd) in the src directory, and type "npm install", wait for it to download all files needed.